michaeltelford/wgit/README.md

 See the `Wgit::Indexer#index_www` documentation and source code for an already built example of a WWW HTML indexer.
 It will crawl any external url's (in the database) and index their HTML for later use, be it searching or otherwise.
 It will literally crawl the WWW forever if you let it!

-See the [Practical Database Example](#Practical-Database-Example) for information on how to setup a database for use with Wgit.
+See the [Database Example](#Database-Example) for information on how to configure a database for use with Wgit.

 ### Website Downloader